BigBoyTaco/simpleVetors/README.md

 # simpleVetors:
-A simple way to have vectors in your c and c++ projects
+A simple way to have vectors in your c++ projects

 # Ussage:
 ![demoImage](demoImage.jpg)